mjg59/fcop/COC.md

 The purpose of FCOP is to facilitate an inclusive and diverse _community_ of professionals who productively work towards common goals under a neutral set of behavioral requirements.

-To facilitate these goals, we do not impose any ideology onto _members_, nor restrict participation based on people's _personal attributes_ or how they behave in other communities.
-We do restrict the _community_ to _civil_ individuals, and require that _members_ refrain from _unprofessional behavior_.
+To facilitate these goals, we do not impose any ideology onto _members_, nor do we restrict participation based on _personal attributes_ or _behavior_ in other communities.
+We do restrict the _community_ to _civil_ individuals and require that _members_ refrain from _unprofessional behavior_.

 ## Welcome Statement